python-trio/hip/docs/reference/hip.util.rst

 Useful methods for working with :mod:`httplib`, completely decoupled from code specific to **urllib3**.

-At the very core, just like its predecessors, :mod:`urllib3` is built on top of :mod:`httplib` -- the lowest level HTTP library included in the Python standard library.
+At the very core, just like its predecessors, :mod:`hip` is built on top of :mod:`httplib` -- the lowest level HTTP library included in the Python standard library.

-To aid the limited functionality of the :mod:`httplib` module, :mod:`urllib3` provides various helper methods which are used with the higher level components but can also be used independently.
+To aid the limited functionality of the :mod:`httplib` module, :mod:`hip` provides various helper methods which are used with the higher level components but can also be used independently.

 urllib3.util.connection module
 ------------------------------

-.. automodule:: urllib3.util.connection
+.. automodule:: hip.util.connection
     :members:
     :undoc-members:
     :show-inheritance: